preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 ## Task 2: Search Data Using FS-S3 to Show Long-Term Retention

 Now that your FS-S3 provider has been created, you can search data in the Amazon S3 bucket without ingesting it.
-The Forthly compliance team is working with auditors to show that you're storing VPC Flow Logs long-term.
+The Frothly compliance team is working with auditors to show that you're storing VPC Flow Logs long-term.
 They've determined that a sample of logs from mid-June as well as a count of events per AWS Account will satisfy the auditors questions.

 The new `sdselect` command is used to query data stored in Amazon S3 made searchable through FS-S3.
 It uses a SQL-like syntax structure and the full documentation for this will be released when FS-S3 comes out.
 For the workshop though, you will incrementally build the query in each of the following steps.
 For each one of these steps read the description for what the query is trying to accomplish then run the query.